 Friends may call at the Reynolds-Jonkhoff Funeral Home on Thursday, Oct.
 11, 2012, from 2 to 4 p.m. and 6 to 8 p.m., where the Hall family will receive friends.
 An Elk memorial service in Don's honor will be held at 7 p.m.
 A funeral Mass will be offered at St. Patrick Catholic Church on Friday, Oct.
 12, 2012, at 11 a.m., with visitation one hour prior to the service.
 The Rev. Gregory McCallum will serve as the celebrant.

-In remembrance of Don, memorials may be directed to the Make-A-Wish Foundation in honor of his granddaughter, Hailey, who is in Heaven waiting to greet him.
+In remembrance of Don, memorials may be directed to the Make-A-Wish Foundation.
 Envelopes may be obtained at the funeral home or church.